erroronline1/caro/readme.md

 ; permissions based of and matching languages.xx.ini permissions ; dynamic handling for modules and methods
 ; admin by default
+; IF YOU ADD OR REPLACE A GROUP FOR APPROVALS ALL CURRENT ITEMS MUST BE APPROVED BY THIS GROUP RETROSPECTIVE!
 [permissions]
-appmanual = "qmo" ; contribute to and edit application manual audits = "ceo, qmo" ; access audits calendaredit = "ceo, qmo, supervisor" ; edit, delete ot complete events and entries calendarfullaccess = "ceo" ; edit, delete ot complete events and entries calendarfulltimesheetexport = "ceo, human_ressources" ; exporting of all users timesheets in one go, adding foreight timesheet entries csvfilter = "ceo, qmo, purchase, office" ; access and execute csv filter csvrules = "qmo" ; add csv filter externaldocuments = "office, ceo, qmo" ; upload and manage external documents filebundles = "ceo, qmo" ; create file bundles files = "office, ceo, qmo" ; upload and delete files formcomposer = "ceo, qmo" ; compose forms formexport = "ceo, qmo, supervisor" ; export forms as printable pdf incorporation = "ceo, qmo, user" ; incorporate products
+appmanual = "qmo" ; contribute to and edit application manual audits = "ceo, qmo" ; access audits calendaredit = "ceo, qmo, supervisor" ; edit, delete or complete events and entries (scheduled events can be closed by anyone) calendarfullaccess = "ceo" ; edit, delete or complete events and entries calendarfulltimesheetexport = "ceo, human_ressources" ; exporting of all users timesheets in one go, adding foreign timesheet entries csvfilter = "ceo, qmo, purchase, office" ; access and execute csv filter csvrules = "qmo" ; add csv filter externaldocuments = "office, ceo, qmo" ; upload and manage external documents filebundles = "ceo, qmo" ; create file bundles files = "office, ceo, qmo" ; upload and delete files formapproval = "ceo, qmo, supervisor, prrc" ; approve forms and components - SEE WARNING ABOVE formcomposer = "ceo, qmo" ; compose forms formexport = "ceo, qmo, supervisor" ; export forms as printable pdf incorporation = "ceo, qmo, user" ; incorporate products